Internal - Viral, Fungal or Unknown

-Snookie arrived at our hospital almost a year ago (Oct.
-30) after a short stay at the Marine Mammal Stranding Center in Brigantine, N.J.
+Snookie arrived at our hospital almost two years ago (Oct.
+30, 2016) after a short stay at the Marine Mammal Stranding Center in Brigantine, N.J.
 This very large (over three-hundred pound) loggerhead had stranded multiple times along the beach in Avalon until her rescue.
 We won’t go into details at this late date but we will say that just getting this zaftig lady from NJ to NC and finally to our facility took a very large village.
 And a huge crate, roomy plane and lots of big men!

 Snookie had, and continues to have regular exams by our turtle vet, Dr. Craig Harms.
 His visits include a physical exam, bloodwork and tissue samples of any suspicious areas.
 For much of her first year with us Snookie was treated on a daily basis for persistent skin lesions, and prescribed various oral antibiotics as needed.
 A few months ago she was well enough to require her beauty treatment only once a week.
 While she’s looking good on the outside there is one thing keeping her here: she lists slightly, and either can’t or won’t spend time on the bottom of her tank.
 Turtles in the wild need to feed and sleep on the bottom.
 If Snookie can’t get down and stay down long enough to do those things she cannot be released.